BEA-BOLD-EVOLUTION/TikTokVerify/README.md

 3. User adds the code to the **beginning** of their TikTok bio
 4. User clicks **"I Added the Code"**
 5. User enters their TikTok profile link in the modal
-6. Bot checks their TikTok bio for the code
+6. Bot does a quick check (3 attempts over ~10 seconds)
+7. **If found immediately:** User receives the **Verified** role 🎉
+8. **If not found:** Bot tells user it will check every 2 hours and DM them when verified
+9. Background job runs every 2 hours, checking all pending verifications
-7. If found, user receives the **Verified** role and is saved to the database
+10. When code is found, user receives a DM and gets the Verified role

 ---